-All of these reports, though, are of one or a few failures.
+All of these reports, though, are of single instances.
 A large sample of product sales and failure numbers is needed to draw conclusions about reliability -- yet there is no systematic recording of inner-tube failures, except when they are reported back to manufacturers.
 Manufacturers usually don't release the data unless forced to by a court of law.

 Here are some things you can do though to protect yourself:

 The lesson for a cyclist or bike shop owner is that you need to look after your own safety, or the quality of the product you sell.
 Quality control in manufacture is a task for the industry and government.
 The task lamentably is not being addressed as it should be, even though with bicycle inner tubes, it is safety-critical.